 - Click the ‘plus’ icon beside ‘On Press’ and select and insert the ‘Show webpage’ action.
 In the dropdown under URL we are going to type in the column heading from our excel spreadsheet, using square brackets either side [url].
 The action will then use the information in that column to show the appropriate URL when its name is pressed.

 Setting up a Twitter feed

-Please Note: This video was created using Umajin version 1.2.0 so there have been UI and naming changes with new versions.
+Please Note: This video was created using Umajin version 1.2.0 so there have been UI and naming changes with new versions as listed above.
 The basic functionality, however, remains much the same.

-- Add a new page to your app and add a Feed List component to it.
+- Add a new page to your Project and add a Feed List component to it.

 - In the Properties Inspector for the Feed List component, use the diagonal arrow under the Data Binding heading to go to the Dashboard and use the ‘plus’ button to create a new Feeds entry, give it a name (eg Sushi Twitter) and save it.

 - Go to Twitter.com and find the Twitter screen name you want to get the data from, it is typically the @somename .
 In this case we are using the demo Sushi House Twitter feed we have set up – @Umajin_Sushi)